 Sylvose

-Forests, grasslands, and pastures convert sunlight into cellulose — billions of tonnes, every year, on every continent.
-Cellulose is just glucose assembled differently.
+Forests, shrublands and grasslands convert sunlight into cellulose.
+Billions of tonnes, every year, on every continent.
+Cellulose is glucose linked end to end.
 Nothing more.

 The process

 Enzymatic hydrolysis of cellulose.
-The same reaction that occurs in a termite's gut — in a reactor, at controlled temperature and pH, with food-compatible biological inputs.
+No harsh chemicals, but the fungal way — in a reactor, at controlled temperature and pH, with food-compatible biological inputs.

 Step 01